dpreston/mammoth/README.md

 ## Local Dev Server

+The dev server connects to Postgres using u:postgres p:postgres.

 To start the dev Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`